Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Results

 \subsection{Fatigue Effects in Animation}

-The proposed Fatigue-PINN framework was trained and tested upon open-type movements (as defined in this work), i.e. waving, punching, throwing, to assess its capability of effectively producing fatigued motion in various action classes (see Figure \ref{fig:9}).
+The proposed Fatigue-PINN framework was trained and tested upon open-type movements (as defined in this work), i.e. waving, punching, throwing, to assess its capability of effectively producing fatigued motion in various action classes (see Fig. \ref{fig:9}).
+It is worth mentioning that we train a Fatigue-PINN framework for each one of the aforementioned motion types.
+Therefore, for each action, we performed cross-trial validation to enhance the robustness and accuracy of the model across different motion trials (i.e. emotional variations of the same movement).

 We opted to apply fatigued torques on the upper body (shoulders, elbows, wrists, and lumbar), whose motion is crucial for perceiving the effects of fatigue in these particular open motions.
-Our results are simulated in Unity Game Engine Environment \cite{Unity}, utilizing the \textit{Anime Girl Character}\footnote[3]{Available online at: \url{https://assetstore.unity.com/packages/3d/characters/humanoids/casual-1-anime-girl-characters-185076#publisher}} avatar from Unity Asset Store.
+Therefore, the fatigue profiles -$\lambda$ values- for the upper body joints are set between $0.6$ to $1$ across different motion types (punching, waving, and throwing), to slightly reduce the influence of fatigue (i.e. produce smoother movements), yet retain the effects of the fatigue state produced by the 3CC on the resulting motion.
+The $\lambda$ factor values for the lower body joints in all scenarios presented in this work are set to 0.